-Although O-level candidates need only a standard first aid course and adult cardiopulmonary resuscitation (CPR), all other candidates must complete a twenty-four hour or longer wilderness first aid course as well as adult CPR, as noted in chapter 1.
-Those O leaders, however, who plan to lead backpacks or other trips more than an hour distant from emergency medical services are strongly encouraged to study wilderness first aid also.
+Although Angeles Chapter O-level candidates need only a standard first aid course and adult cardiopulmonary resuscitation (CPR), all other candidates must complete a twenty-four hour or longer wilderness first aid (WFA) course as well as adult CPR, as noted in chapter 1.
+We strongly urge O candidates or leaders who plan to lead backpacks or other trips more than an hour distant from emergency medical services to study wilderness first aid.
+A WFA (16-hour or above) may become a requirement for group trips into certain National Parks.